News

 Negative emotions such as anger, sadness, or fear stress the body, yet shame occupies a category of its own.

-Cole sat down on EpochTV’s new talk show, “The Upgrade,“ where he explained why you ”can’t heal a body you hate.”
+Cole sat down on EpochTV’s new talk show, “The Upgrade,“ to explain why you ”can’t heal a body you hate.”

 Shame Is Unlike Any Other Negative Emotion

 Western medicine tends to separate mental health from physical health.
-Cole argues they are interconnected and bidirectional.
+Cole argued that they are interconnected and bidirectional.
 Mental and emotional burdens are stored in our bodies just as much as environmental toxins.

 Feelings of regulated shame can foster accountability and moral reasoning.
 However, unregulated or toxic forms of shame can lead to social withdrawal, negative self-identity, and mental illness.